kernhe/SPDXHub/README.md

 # Communication Management Plan
 * We will keep regular and timely email correspondence – requiring a response within 24 hours for normal communication, and a response within 6 hours when communication concerns a deadline.
 * We will meet in person on monday after class and thursday at 5:30 for at least 30 mins to discuss the current status of the project, set goals, and complete group work if necessary.
-* We will keep a shared google drive folder with assignment drafts and ongoing working, and housekeeping items.
-* We will use Google hangouts and the chat feature as necessary for communication outside of email and in person meetings.
+* We will communicate on GitHub through the issue tracker and comments.

 # Database / Data Store Structures of the System
 * The structure of the database will rely on the all of the required fields in the SPDX document found here: https://github.com/socs-dev-env/SOCSDatabase/blob/master/Schema.md